-The Department of Dance will be hosting a guest artist during the month of February.
-On February 28th at 11:30am-12:50pm Cleo Parker Robinson, from Cleo Parker Robinson Dance in Boulder, Colorado, will hold a master class for intermediate/advanced dancers followed by an artist talk/discussion at 1-2:20pm.
+The Department of Dance will host a guest artist during the month of February.
+On Feb.
+28, at 11:30 a.m.-12:50 p.m.
+Cleo Parker Robinson, founder of Cleo Parker Robinson Dance in Boulder, Colorado, will hold a master class for intermediate/advanced dancers followed by an artist talk/discussion on "Race and Gender in the Dance World" from 1-2:20 p.m.

 In 2005, Ms. Parker Robinson received a Kennedy Center Medal of Honor during the Center’s “Masters of African American Choreographers” series.
 Ms. Robinson received the first-ever Peaceful Heart Award from Mile-Hi Church, and was honored by the Colorado Gospel Hall of Fame, and the Metro State College Plain & Fancy Ball.